Run 19 Protein Crystal Screening (PCS) Proposals

 - Describe the experimental geometry.

-- Describe samples and concentrations, sample preparation and storage.
+- Describe samples and concentrations, sample preparation, and storage to the degree that it is understood.

 - Describe local facilities that may be required.